aroundmyroom/timelapsesnap/README.md

 see it here: https://www.youtube.com/playlist?list=PLYUJ8dQSre0TeUd91iiCcnz17_Y1kDmBQ

 Needs:
+snap.jpeg has been replaced, so you now need to use the RTSP link provided by Protect.

+Obsolete with this newer snap.sh:
 Unifi G3 (Flex) camera with public snap.jpeg option (to be set in the camera) (no username/password) Extra info: the snap.jpeg cannot be set in Protect, but only in the UI of the camera. so Login to the camera with username ubnt and your password

 FFMPEG
 Some scripting skills (i have little, so it must be do-able)

 License should be considered Public Domain as it is derived from above github source ;)